Self-custody

 - We cannot touch your trading funds.
 They are on your wallet at the venue, signed by your keys.

-- The one wallet we help manage can only spend on AI calls, only to the approved recipient, only up to your cap, only until your expiry.
+- The Agent Wallet can only spend on AI calls, only to the approved recipient, only up to your cap, only until your expiry.

 How sign-in works